Expected Performance of Cosmic Muon Veto Detector: Event Generation and Simulation Steps

-When a charged particle passes through the scintillator strip, it produces scintillation light which is then absorbed, re-emitted inside the wave-length shifting fibers and propagated to the SiPMs.
-To maximize light collection, each scintillator strip has two fibers, resulting in four SiPMs per scintillator.
-Figure \ref{diCounter_Assembly} shows one side-view of a dicounter with four SiPMs belonging to two different EPS.
-The other four SiPMs are mounted on the other side of the dicounter.
-Fibres are extended beyond the EPS end to accommodate the size of readout electronics boards of the SiPM's.
-At the strip level one has the information about the time, position and the energy deposited when a muon passed through the scintillator strip while at the SiPM level one has digitised information about the timing and the charge collected in all the 4 SiPMs associated with the particular scintillator strip.
-Signal in each SiPM depends on the energy deposited and the distance between the muon trajectory and the edge of WLS fibre, where the SiPM is mounted.
-The digitized charge and timing information, using the energy deposited information from Geant4 simulation, is fine-tuned to replicate the SiPM signal obtained from standalone cosmic muon setup with extruded scintillators.
+When a charged particle passes through the EPS strip, it produces scintillation light which is then absorbed, re-emitted inside the wave-length shifting fibers, and propagated to the SiPMs.
+To maximize light collection, each EPS strip has two fibers, resulting in four SiPMs per EPS.
+Figure \ref{diCounter_Assembly} shows one side-view of a di-counter with four SiPMs belonging to two different EPS.
+The other four SiPMs are mounted on the other side of the di-counter.
+Fibers are extended beyond the EPS end to accommodate the size of the readout electronics boards of the SiPMs.
+At the strip level, one has information about the time, position, and energy deposited when a muon passes through the EPS strip while at the SiPM level, one has digitised information about the timing and the integrated charge in all 4 SiPMs associated with the particular EPS.
+The signal in each SiPM depends on the energy deposited and the distance between the muon hit and the end of the WLS fiber, where the SiPM is mounted.
+The digitized charge and timing information from Geant4 output is fine-tuned to replicate the SiPM signal obtained from standalone cosmic muon setup with EPS as described in Ref.~\cite{Saraf:2023sjs}.

-\subsection{Charge measurement}
+\subsection{Charge Measurement}

-A Monte Carlo-based model was developed to simulate the charge response of a SiPM based on the energy deposition by muons in a scintillator and their corresponding position.
-To accurately account for the saturation in the plastic scintillation light, the energy deposited per unit length $\frac{dE}{dx}$ was scaled using Birk's formula \cite{Birks:1951boa} ($kB = 0.126 mm/MeV$ for polystyrene).
-To accurately capture the attenuation of photons inside the core and cladding material of approximately 5 m long wavelength-shifting fiber, data was collected when muons passed through specific positions, determined by the use of narrow scintillator paddles.
-This data was then fitted with a double exponential function $ A [exp(\frac{-x}{\lambda_{1}}) + f \times exp(\frac{-x}{\lambda_{2}})]$, as depicted in Figure \ref{atten}, where the data points at 150 and 250\,cm are excluded from the fit.
+A Monte Carlo-based model was developed to simulate the charge response of a SiPM based on the energy deposition by muons in an EPS and their positions.
+Figure \ref{fig:algorithm_flowchart} shows the overall algorithm of calculating the charge of the SiPM using the energy deposited and the position information of muon hit inside the EPS.
+To account for the saturation in the plastic scintillation light yield, the energy deposited per unit length $\frac{dE}{dx}$ is scaled using Birk's formula \cite{Birks:1951boa} ($kB = 0.126\,mm/MeV$ for polystyrene).
+The gain $G_{sipm}$ of the SiPM, pedestal width, $\sigma_{ped}$, and the width of single photoelectron peak, $\sigma_{peak}$, were obtained by characterizing the SiPMs using LED source \cite{Jangra:2021key}.